zackmorgs/reactron/readme.md

 - dev your app in the browser
 - dev app in the electron frame

-i hope to make this better in the future, but for now it's very simple to understand.
+i hope to make this better in the future, but for now it's very simple to understand as I want something that is fluid to work in.

 ### Getting Started